promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/README.md

 - Registering and configuring DataSync agent
 - Configure CloudWatch logging for DataSync
 - Planning a migration of object using DataSync
-- Using DataSync with multiple tasks running in parallel
+- Using DataSync to perform incremental updates

 ## Prerequisites